Q I don't eat much, but I still tend to gain weight. Why is that?

 Q

-I barely have time to exercise due to work and childcare.
+I have almost no time to exercise because of work and childcare.
 Can I still lose weight?

 #Possibility / Realistic Goals